Aleksao998/lavanet_challenge/README.md

 # Lavanet challenge

-Lavanet challenge is an interview task for lavanet.
+Lavanet challenge is an interview task for lava network.
 The challenge is structured in 2 parts

 * **Server** - needs to support a forward proxy service which needs to be able to register gRPC service, forward the request to a specific network, and return the response
 * **Tracker** - needs to connect to the server, listen for new events and prints test results